TIBHannover/BacDiveR/README.md

 text or BibTeX snippet.
 Feel free to change that latter's item type from `@Manual` to `@Software` ;-) [Support for that is being worked on](https://github.com/FORCE11/FORCE11-sciwg).

+Don't forget to also [cite BacDive itself](https://bacdive.dsmz.de/about) whenever you used their data, regardless of access method.

 ## Known issues: see [bugs] and [ADR]s